Brad Lidge: Retirement

 After being released from the Nationals, Lidge took the remainder of the summer to decide whether he wanted to continue his pitching career.
 On December 2, 2012, he announced his intentions to retire from baseball.
 Lidge retired with 225 career regular-season saves, as well as 18 postseason saves.
 He also struck out 799 batters in 603 1/3 regular-season innings for a career 11.919 K/9, one of the best ratio of any pitcher with more than 500 innings.
 Lidge signed a ceremonial one-day contract with the Phillies on August 1, 2013, enabling him to officially retire as a member of the organization.

+Archaeology career

+Shortly after being traded to the Phillies, Lidge enrolled in online courses via Regis University.
+Lidge had a longtime interest in religious archaeology and completed a bachelor's degree in religious studies at Regis in 2008.
+After meeting Egyptologist Josef Wegner in 2010, he realized he wanted to pursue archaeology in earnest.
+He became a leading donor to Wegner's work at Abydos, Egypt.

+After his baseball career ended, Lidge began volunteering in archaeological fieldwork in 2013 and participated in his first excavation at Carsulae in 2014.
+In 2017, he completed a master's degree in ancient Mediterranean archaeology at the University of Leicester.
+Although his studies focused mostly on ancient Rome, he transitioned his focus to the ancient Etruscans after completing his studies.
+Beginning in 2021, he became a site supervisor at Poggio Civitate in Siena.
+He has coauthored multiple papers on Etruscan sigla.
+In March 2026, he was named to the board of advisors at the Penn Museum.

 Personal life

-Lidge currently resides in Englewood, Colorado, with his wife, Lindsay, and their two children, a daughter and a son.
-He has an interest in archaeology and religious studies and takes online courses at Regis University.
+During his baseball career, Lidge resided in Englewood, Colorado with his wife, Lindsay, and their son and daughter.
 Lidge's cousin, Ryan Lidge, also played baseball at Notre Dame and was a minor league catcher in the New York Yankees organization from 2017 to 2019.

+In 2009, Lidge described himself as a nondenominational Christian "with a heavy appreciation for and leaning theologically toward Catholicism."
+He also attended weekly Bible studies with teammates.
+Lidge felt that Jesus was ideologically leftist and more ideologically compatible with the Democratic than the Republican Party.

+After his baseball career ended, Lidge spent time hosting a radio show and serving as a special assistant in the Phillies' front office.